mark-watson/Java-AI-Book/manuscript/semantic_web.md

 Given an RDF container that supported extended OWL DL SPARQL queries, we can now execute SPARQL queries matching the property kb:containedIn and “match” triples in the RDF triple store that have never been asserted but are inferred by the OWL reasoner.

 OWL DL is a very large subject and OWL is an even larger subject.
-From reading chapter on Reasoning and the very light coverage of OWL in this section, you should understand the concept of class membership not by explicitly stating that an object (or individual) is a member of a class, but rather because an individual has properties that can be used to infer class membership.
+From reading the chapter on Reasoning and the very light coverage of OWL in this section, you should understand the concept of class membership not by explicitly stating that an object (or individual) is a member of a class, but rather because an individual has properties that can be used to infer class membership.

 The World Wide Web Consortium has defined three versions of the OWL language that are in increasing order of complexity: OWL Lite, OWL DL, and OWL Full.
 OWL DL (supports Description Logic) is the most widely used (and recommended) version of OWL.
 OWL Full is not computationally decidable since it supports full logic, multiple class inheritance, and other things that probably make it computationally intractable for all but smaller problems.

-We will know look at some Java code (from the method **testOwlReasoning** in the unit test class **JenaApisTest**.
+We will now look at some Java code from the method **testOwlReasoning** in the unit test class **JenaApisTest**.

 The following is not affected by using an OWL reasoner because the property **kb:containsCity** occurs directly in the input RDF data: